-- The IP capacity is above the target data rate by sufficient margin to cover all TCP/IP overheads.
-See Section 8.1 or any number of data rate tests outside of MBM. - The observed packet delivery statistics are better than required by a suitable TCP performance model (e.g. fewer losses or ECN marks).
-See Section 8.1 or any number of low rate packet loss tests outside of MBM. - There is sufficient buffering at the dominant bottleneck to absorb a slowstart rate burst large enough to get the flow out of slowstart at a suitable window size.
+- The IP capacity is above the Target Data Rate by sufficient margin to cover all TCP/IP overheads.
+This can be confirmed by the tests described in Section 8.1 or any number of IP capacity tests adapted to implement MBM. - 2.
+The observed packet transfer statistics are better than required by a suitable TCP performance model (e.g. fewer packet losses or ECN CE marks).
+See Section 8.1 or any number of low rate packet loss tests outside of MBM. - 3.
+There is sufficient buffering at the dominant bottleneck to absorb a slowstart bursts large enough to get the flow out of slowstart at a suitable window size.
 See Section 8.3. - 4.
 There is sufficient buffering in the front path to absorb and smooth sender interface rate bursts at all scales that are likely to be generated by the application, any channel arbitration in the ACK path or any other mechanisms.
 See Section 8.4. - 5.
-When there is a slowly rising standing queue at the bottleneck the onset of packet loss has to be at an appropriate point (time or queue depth) and progressive.
+When there is a slowly rising standing queue at the bottleneck the onset of packet loss has to be at an appropriate point (time or queue depth) and progressive [RFC7567].
 See Section 8.2. - 6.
-When there is a standing queue at a bottleneck for a shared media subpath (e.g. half duplex), there are suitable bounds on how the data and ACKs interact, for example due to the channel arbitration mechanism.
+When there is a standing queue at a bottleneck for a shared media subpath (e.g. half duplex), there must be a suitable bounds on the interaction between ACKs and data, for example due to the channel arbitration mechanism.
 See Section 8.2.4.

-Note that conditions 1 through 4 require capacity tests for

-validation, and thus may need to be monitored on an ongoing basis.
-Conditions 5 and 6 require engineering tests best performed in controlled environments such as a bench test.
+Note that conditions 1 through 4 require capacity tests for validation, and thus may need to be monitored on an ongoing basis.
+Conditions 5 and 6 require engineering tests, which are best performed in controlled environments such as a bench test.
 They won't generally fail due to load, but may fail in the field due to configuration errors, etc. and should be spot checked.